Introduction

 - Meeting scheduling

-Agents can continuously engage prospects without requiring manual effort.
+Agents can keep talking to leads without manual effort.

 Appointment Management

-Businesses such as clinics, salons, and service providers can deploy AI agents to:
+Clinics, salons, and service firms use AI agents to:

 - Send reminders